 In the traditional Germanic fairy tale Mother Hulda, shaking the bedspread of the title character caused it to snow.
 In the German region of Hesse, “Hulda is making her bed” is a common euphemism for snowing.

 Ísey is an Icelandic name that means ice island.

 Icelandic actress Ísey Heiðarsóttir is in a movie called Echo, which is a series of 56 vignettes of life in Iceland around Christmas time.

-Of uncertain meaning, Isolde is a Germanic name that could mean ice battle.
+Of uncertain meaning, Isolde is a Germanic girl’s name beginning with I which means ice battle.

 In the legends of King Arthur, the princess Isolde is betrothed to King Mark.
 However, she accidentally drinks a love potion, falls for a knight, Tristan, and their romance leads to their tragic death.